browserengineering/book/book/html.md

 the process into several functions.
 To store the tree, and to keep all those functions organized, let's create a new `HTMLParser` class.

-How should the parser store the tree?
-Specifically, a parser needs to store an *incomplete* tree, since the tree is built bit by bit, one element or text node at a time.
-For example, suppose our parser is midway through an HTML file, having only read this bit so far:
+A parser builds a tree one element or text node at a time.
+But that means the parser needs to store an *incomplete* tree.
+For example, suppose the parser is has so far read this bit of HTML:

     <html><head></head><body><h1>This is my webpage

-The parser has seen five tags (and one text node), of which two are "finished"---the parser has seen both the start and end tag for the `<head>` element---but the others are unfinished---the parser has only seen the open tag.
-And because the parser reads the HTML file from left to right, the unfinished tags are always *open* tags, always the *rightmost child* of their parent that the parser has currently seen, and always *children of other unfinished tags*.
+The parser has seen five tags (and one text node).
+The rest of the HTML will contain more open tags, close tags, and text; but no matter which tokens it sees, no new nodes will be added to the `<head>` tag, which has already been closed.
+So that node is "finished".
+But the other nodess are unfinished: more children can be added to the `<html>`, `<body>`, and `<h1>` nodes.
+Since the parser reads the HTML file from left to right, these unfinished tags have a certain structure.
+The unfinished tags have always been *opened* but not yet closed; they are always the *to the right* of the finished nodes; and they are always *children of other unfinished tags*.

-These facts representing an incomplete tree by storing a list of unfinished tags, ordered with parents before children.
-Let's store this list in a new `unfinished` field:
+To leverage these facts, let's represent an incomplete tree by storing a list of unfinished tags, ordered with parents before children.[^touch-last] Let's store this list in a new `unfinished`
+field:

+[^touch-last]: In Python, and most other languages, it's faster to add
+    and remove from the end of a list, instead of the beginning.

 ``` {.python}
 class HTMLParser: